legendy4141/LanceDB/docs/src/embeddings/available_embedding_models/text_embedding_functions/cohere_embedding.md

 # Cohere Embeddings

 Using cohere API requires cohere package, which can be installed using `pip install cohere`.
 Cohere embeddings are used to generate embeddings for text data.
 The embeddings can be used for various tasks like semantic search, clustering, and classification.
-You also need to set the `COHERE_API_KEY` environment variable to use the Cohere API.
+You also need to set the `COHERE_API_` environment variable to use the Cohere API.

 Supported models are: